atcol/config-files/README.md

-# .files
+# config-files

-Various configuration files.
+Various configuration files for tools & platforms I use.